-Green Wave Traffic Light Pre-emption means using a central self-learning traffic control computer to set traffic lights pre-preemptively, such that a tram can proceed through rush hour traffic unimpeded.
-This does not mean turning lights green when the tram arrives.
+Green Wave Traffic Light Pre-emption means using a central self-learning traffic control computer to set traffic lights pre-emptively, such that a tram can proceed through rush hour traffic unimpeded.
+This does not mean simply turning lights green when the tram arrives – you need a whole centrally coordinated sequence of light changes ahead of the tram – reds on side junctions ahead to stop traffic entering the target tram line, and greens well ahead to clear traffic ahead.

 The computer knows where the tram is and where it is heading, and so well ahead of the tram it sets lights ahead of the tram to green, and for side roads ( say the exit of the A46 for a tram coming from Bathford) all the lights are set to red, to prevent cars getting into the road in front of the tram, until it has passed, so that cars that would have been queued in front of the tram have cleared.